 A systematic review on chewing as a physiological contributor to the processes of swallowing, digestion, and nutrition has been submitted and is under revision.

-Phase I: Enrolment of elderly persons for the observational study in Phase I is ongoing at the ACT-clinic.
-So far, data have been collected from 25 participants.
+Phase I: Enrolment of elderly persons for the observational study in Phase I is ongoing at the ACT-clinic, at FTV clinics in Stockholm and at clinics in Västra Götaland.
+So far, data have been collected from 190 participants.

-Phase II: To be started 2023
+Phase II: Planning phase, to be started 2023